danieldreke/unload-your-tabs/README.md

 ## Core Features

-- Unload all tabs - Unloads all tabs by using blank pages
+- Unload all tabs
+  - Unloads all tabs by using blank pages
-- Keep only active window - Unloads all tabs except of active window
+- Keep only current window
+  - Unloads all tabs except of current window
-- Keep only active tab - Unloads all tabs except active tab of active window
+- Keep only current tab
+  - Unloads all tabs except active tab of current window
-- Unload active window - Unloads all tabs of active window
+- Unload current window
+  - Unloads all tabs of current window
-- Unload active tab - Unloads active tab of active window
+- Unload current tab
+  - Unloads active tab of current window

 ## Additional Features